-- original and finished contours;
+- original and finished contours,

-- proposed earthworks (cut and fill);
+- proposed earthworks (cut and fill),

-- erosion and sedimentation control;
+- erosion and sedimentation control,

-- geotechnical engineers input; and
+- · geotechnical engineers input, and

 - property boundaries, kerb lines and street names.

 A contour plan of the site at an appropriate interval in terms of LINZ datum shall be provided for all subdivisions and developments of 0.25 hectares or greater.
-In rural areas, these levels may be interpolated from existing contour plans produced by LINZ or equivalent.
+In rural areas, these levels maybe interpolated from existing contour plans produced by LINZ or equivalent.

-Erosion and sediment control may be shown schematically at the Engineering Drawing approval stage, but must be shown in detail prior to commencement of work on site and approved by either the Engineering Manager or the Environment & Planning Manager.
+Erosion and sediment control may be shown schematically at the Engineering Drawing approval stage, but must be shown in detail prior to commencement of work on site.

-2.5.2 Road/Street Works Design Drawings
+2.5.2 Streetworks design drawings

-A road/street works plan shall be provided and show:
+A streetworks plan shall be provided and show:

-- property boundaries;
+- property boundaries,

-- kerbs and channels;
+- kerbs and channels,

-- road/street names;
+- street names.

-- footpaths;
+- footpaths,

-- longitudinal and cross sections of the existing ground;
+- longitudinal and cross sections of the existing ground

-- proposed road/street levels with batters;
+- proposed street levels with batters,

-- existing and proposed survey bench marks;
+- existing and proposed survey bench marks,

-- road marking; and
+- road marking, and

 - signs (where relevant).

-Left-hand and right-hand top of kerb shall be shown separately unless they are identical, in which case this shall be stated.
+Left hand and right hand top of kerb shall be shown separately unless they are identical, when this shall be stated.